aryanduntley/AIProjectManager/ai-pm-mcp/reference/directivesmd/09-logging-documentation.md

 **Last Updated Section**: The "Last Updated" section should be overwritten each time with only the most recent changes.
 Do not accumulate historical changes - this avoids redundancy with existing change tracking systems (projectlogic.jsonl, noteworthy.json, task files, git history).

-#### README.json Management
+#### Database Metadata Management
-The README.json file provides structured AI-optimized directory metadata and must be updated whenever:
+The database file_metadata and directory_metadata tables provide structured AI-optimized metadata and must be updated whenever:

 - **File Changes**: Files are added, removed, or significantly modified
 - **Export Changes**: Functions, classes, or components are added/removed/modified